psisoyev/psisoyev.github.io/_posts/2020-03-21-welcome-zio.markdown

 ```

 Yes, we have your "favorite" symbolic aliases here.
-However, they are pretty intuitive here.
+However, they are pretty intuitive.
 `++` will combine layers horizontally and `>>>` vertically.
 Let's have a look at what we are doing above and you will get it.